 See costs in your area Start Here - Enter Your Zip Code

-However, there are some disadvantages to buying cedar shakes.
-The main problem is that cedar shakes are a potential fire risk.
-Some home insurance providers will raise insurance premiums if you install them on your home and in some areas that are at a high risk, cedar shakes may not be allowed.
+There are some potential disadvantages to cedar roofing.
+The main problem is that cedar shingles and shakes are a potential fire risk.
+Some home insurance providers will raise insurance premiums if you install them on the roof over your house.
+In some high risk areas cedar shakes may not be allowed.
 However, it is possible to have cedar shingle treated in order to make them fire resistant.

 Credits: Anthony Wilder